Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Approach

 \subsection{Implementation Details}

-\textbf{Optical flow map.} To leverage motion and appearance information, we use semantic cues obtained from optical flow maps.
+\textbf{Optical flow map.} To leverage motion information as well as appearance information, we extract semantic motion cues from optical flow maps.
 To generate the flow map at frame $i$, we consider frame $i$ as the starting frame and frame $i+1$ as the target frame.
 If $i$ is the last frame of a video, i.e., $L-1$, we regard $i-1$ as the target frame.
 As the optical flow estimation network, we use RAFT~\cite{RAFT} pre-trained on the Sintel~\cite{Sintel} dataset.
 Optical flow map generation is performed without changing the original resolution of the VOS data samples.
 To reduce redundant training and testing times, we generate and save the optical flow maps in advance, instead of calculating them immediately in the middle of inference.

-\textbf{Encoder.} Following most existing approaches for unsupervised VOS, such as AGS~\cite{AGS}, COSNet~\cite{COSNet}, AD-Net~\cite{AD-Net}, MATNet~\cite{MATNet}, and RTNet~\cite{RTNet}, we adopt ResNet-101~\cite{resnet} as our backbone encoder.
+\textbf{Encoder.} Following most existing approaches for unsupervised VOS, such as COSNet~\cite{COSNet}, AD-Net~\cite{AD-Net}, and MATNet~\cite{MATNet}, we adopt ResNet-101~\cite{resnet} as our backbone encoder.
 It comprises total four blocks, i.e., $K=4$.
 The features extracted from the $k$-th block have the scale of $1/2^{k+1}$ compared to the input resolution.
-To preserve rich feature representations learned from the large number of training samples, we initialize both image and flow encoders with ImageNet~\cite{imagenet} pre-trained version.
+To preserve rich feature representations learned from the large number of training samples, we initialize both appearance and motion encoders with ImageNet~\cite{imagenet} pre-trained version.